 - The final effect and type of finish i.e. varnish, paint, stain

-Oil finishes leave virtually no film and what you end up feeling is the wood, but you can’t use them for outdoors projects.
+Oil finishes leave virtually no film and what you end up feeling is the wood, but you can’t use them for outdoor projects.
 With film finish like varnish, the finish needs to be smooth not the wood.

 - Use 2 or 3 or more grits to achieve desired smoothness i.e. start with coarse P-40, P-60 then medium P-80, P-120 and finally fine P-100, P-120 or higher like P-150, P-180